 Our work on full-duplex wireless at Rice started in early 2009, with first publication in 2010; e.g. see papers by Duarte, Everett, Sahai and Sabharwal (see [C1, C2, C3, C4, C5, J1, J4, J5, J9] in Publications).
 Since then, our research on full-duplex has expanded considerably to address massive MIMO full-duplex, use of full-duplex to reduce control channel overhead and reduce network delay, network protocols to manage increased inter-node interference and network-scale analyses.

 See the latest talk on Massive MIMO Full-duplex, presented at Columbia University, April 2017.
 The associated papers can be downloaded in the Publications Section.
-See recent news, including best systems paper award in last 5 years, in Broader Impact Section.
+See recent news in Broader Impact Section: best systems paper award in last 5 years and communications theory advances award (awarded to a paper published in last 15 years).

 Funding Support: The research is supported by grants from NSF (Grant 1314937), Xilinx, Intel Labs and Qualcomm.